bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/faqs.md

 ## Are lights supported?

 Yes!
 Just like the original board.
-There is also an additional feature that turn on the panel light it is pressed without the need of an external lights driver (check [here]() for more info).
+There is also an additional feature that turn on the panel light it is pressed without the need of an external lights driver.
+Check [here][light on press mode] for more info.

-{: .note-title }
-> TODO
->
-> Fix link to light-on-press mode documentation.

 ## Do I need an external lights controller?

 Yes if you want the lights to be turned on/off by the game, just like the original board.
-But if you just want to turn the panel light on when it is pressed you can enable the [LIGHT ON PRESS]() mode by simply toggling a switch on the board.
+But if you just want to turn the panel light on when it is pressed you can enable the [LIGHT ON PRESS][light on press mode] mode by simply toggling a switch on the board.

-{: .note-title }
-> TODO
->
-> Fix link to light-on-press mode documentation.

 ## Can it drive original neon lights?